vnen/godot-tiled-importer/README.md

 * Support for layer compression, both `zlib` and `gzip` are supported.
 * Orthogonal, isometric, and staggered (odd-indexed only) maps.
 * Import visibility and opacity from layers.
-* Import collision/occluder/navigation/area shapes (based on Tiled object type).
+* Import collision/occluder/navigation shapes (based on Tiled object type).
-* Custom import options, such as whether to embed the resources into the scene.
+* Custom import options, such as whether to enable UV clip.
-* Support for image layers
+* Support for image layers.
 * Support for object layers, which are imported as StaticBody2D, Area2D or LightOccluder2D
   for shapes (depending on the `type` property) and as Sprite for tiles.
 * Support for group layers, which are imported as `Node2D`s.